Reviews You Can Rely On

 Our Verdict

-We tested long and hard, comparing to dozens of boots, and tried to find a weakness with this product.
-In the end, it is easy to call the Tecnica Zero G Tour Pro the best AT ski boot in our test.
-Others ski downhill a little better, others certainly go uphill better, and others have unique attributes that promise to refine into excellent offerings.
-However, for now, we can't recommend a better pair of ski boots for the center of the backcountry skiing bell curve.
+We've now tested many iterations of this boot, comparing it to dozens of the other best backcountry ski boots on the market.
+In the end, it is easy to call the Tecnica Zero G Tour Pro the best touring boot in our test.
 The weight is right, the downhill skiing is smooth and supportive, and the overall form factor is familiar and proven.
 We heartily recommend these boots for day-to-day backcountry skiing and ski mountaineering.
 For rowdier missions, they will hang tight as well.
-They are light enough for 8000 vertical feet (and more, on the feet of the fit) of human-powered skiing and support well enough to back up pro skiers in photo-shoot style riding.
-To see how it stacks up versus the competition, check out our review on the best backcountry ski boots.
+They are light enough for 8000 vertical feet (and more, on the feet of the very fit) of human-powered skiing and offer enough support to back up pro skiers in photo-shoot style riding.
+While others go uphill better, few ski downhill better, and none balance the two better than the Zero G Tour Pro – we can't recommend a better pair of boots for the center of the backcountry bell curve.

 REASONS TO BUY